-Falafel is a traditional deep fried middle eastern dish.
-We enjoy a wonderfully healthy version by adding a few extra things like turmeric and sweet potato and bake them in the oven instead.
-I like to add turmeric, because it complements the other flavors so well and gives a gorgeous yellow glow to the plate.
+Falafel is a traditional deep-fried chickpea based Middle Eastern dish.
+We can enjoy a wonderfully healthy version by adding a few extra things like turmeric, sweet potato and bake them in an oven instead.
+I like this healthy addition of turmeric because it complements the other flavors so well and gives a gorgeous yellow glow to the plate.

 Makes: 18 balls (approx)

 Preparation: 15 minutes

 Cooking: 30 minutes

 - 240g chickpeas (or 1 tin drained)